 Is Diamante Valuable?

 Though diamante jewelry isn't made with natural gemstones, it can still command high prices.
 Antique diamante pieces are sought for their rarity.
 Later, authentic diamante jewelry from the 1920's and onward can command a high price tag if the jewelry is signed.
-Many collectors seek out designer diamante pieces, particularly from names like Chanel, Trifari, Boucher and Weiss.
+Many collectors seek out designer diamante pieces, particularly from names like Chanel, Trifari, Boucher, and Weiss.

-There are a few key things to look for in unsigned pieces: condition, presence of prongs, brilliance, amount of stones, and color.
+There are a few key things to look for in unsigned pieces: condition, the presence of prongs, brilliance, amount of stones, and color.
 Each of these characteristics will set the jewelry apart from being inexpensive to being highly prized.